mcp-partner/mcp-partner.github.io/README_en.md

 ## Usage

 1. Open the application.
-2. Enter your MCP Server SSE URL (e.g., `http://localhost:3000/sse`).
+2. Enter your MCP Server URL.
+3. Select Transport Type (SSE or Streamable HTTP).
-3. (Optional) Enable Proxy settings if you encounter connection errors.
+4. (Optional) Enable Proxy settings if you encounter connection errors.
-4. Click Connect.
+5. Click Connect.
-5. Select a tool from the sidebar.
+6. Select a tool from the sidebar.
-6. Enter arguments and click Send.
+7. Enter arguments and click Send.

 ## Acknowledgments

-Thanks to Gemini 3 and Google AI Studio
+- Thanks to Gemini 3 and Google AI Studio
+- Thanks Vercel